BENEDICT118/Individual-project-by-ojiaku-Benedict-/README.md

 **limit** statement this restricts the number of results returned. it comes after the **SELECT** , **WHERE** , and **ORDER BY** keywords

+**GITHUB**

+in github i learnt how to document my project that is the step by step approach on how i achieve my project.

+githuf is an invaluable tools for data analyst to effectively manage and collaborate on their portfollio projects.

+i learnt about the objective of github which are

+- portfolio showcase
+- collaboration platform
+- project management

+  I also learnt how to create an account on github which you can also do here (~~~